 USAA doesn’t offer soft credit inquiries to those applying for a loan, meaning you’ll have an impact on your credit score if you want to check your rates with USAA.

-So, if you want to see whether you qualify, you’ll have to submit to a hard credit inquiry, which can cause your credit score to go down by up to five points.
+So, if you want to see whether you qualify, you’ll have to submit to a hard credit inquiry, which typically causes your credit score to drop by a few points.
 Because of this, you may want to check if you prequalify for a loan with any other lenders before applying with USAA.

 Once you access your potential rates, terms and amounts you’re eligible for, you’ll need to choose what loan you want to go with.

-During this process, you’ll also need to verify your personal information such as your income and identity through documentation such as pay stubs, W-2s and a government-issued ID.
+During this process, you may also need to verify your personal information such as your income and identity through documentation such as pay stubs, W-2s and a government-issued ID.

 Sign your contract

 If you’re approved for a personal loan, you’ll need to sign your loan agreement and close on your loan.
-After you’ve completed this part of the process, USAA will send your funds to your USAA bank account within two business days.
+After you’ve completed this part of the process, USAA will send your funds to your USAA Bank account.

 If you’re not approved, you may want to consider tactics to increase your chances of qualifying for a loan.
 This can include raising your credit score by cutting down on your debt and paying your bills on time as well as checking your credit report for any errors.